PinkyRabbit/my-js-vim-cfg-v2/README.md

 ## Let the force be with you, bro!

-Note: this config was tested on Linux only.
-Usually I use Manjaro or Fedora.
-Really, I don't know how people works on Ubuntu 18+, so, if you installed it - prepare to bugs.
+Note: config was tested on Manjaro 18 Linux only.